 It's safe to say 2020 will be a year that Shea McGee will never forget.
-Not only due to the coronavirus pandemic (although, that can't be overlooked), but because the interior designer behind Studio McGee hit several major career milestones.
-In the midst of COVID, she not only launched her first collection in collaboration with Target (which sold out within just a few days), but also partnered with Netflix to create the bingeable series Dream Home Makeover and released a new book, Make Life Beautiful, written in tandem with her husband-slash-business-partner, Syd McGee.
+The interior designer behind Studio McGee hit several major career milestones.
+She not only launched her first collection in collaboration with Target (which sold out within just a few days) but also partnered with Netflix to create the binge-able series Dream Home Makeover and released a new book, Make Life Beautiful, written in tandem with her husband-slash-business-partner, Syd McGee.

 To her one million and counting Instagram followers, the interior designer's journey may look picture-perfect, but it hasn't all been well-appointed interiors and splashy book deals for the husband-and-wife design duo.
 "We fumbled for a year trying to figure out how to make ends meet and realized that a big gesture and a fresh start were what we needed to dive headfirst into entrepreneurship," she tells MyDomaine.
 "We had burned through our savings and did not have the luxury of time to let our business grow slowly, so we sold our home, Syd’s truck, and most of our furniture to fund Studio McGee."